datarootsio/ml-skeleton-py/HOWTO.md

 ## Best practices for development

-- Make sure that `make test-package` and/or `docker-compose up test` runs properly.
+- Make sure that `docker-compose up test` runs properly.
 - In need for a Notebook?
 Use the docker image: `docker-compose up jupyter`.
 - Commit often, perfect later.
 - Integrate `make test` with your CI pipeline.